 The Board of Directors has nine members.
 Five are nominated by the mayor of Houston and confirmed by Houston City Council (C).
 Two are appointed by the mayors of METRO's 14 other member cities (M).
 Two are appointed by the Harris County Commissioners Court (H).
-Clicking on members' names will link you to the web page with their biographies.
+Clicking on members' names will link you to their biographies on METRO's website.